-Mauritius has a good research base with 7 Public Universities (UoM, UTM, UDM, Open University, Fashion and Design Institute, MGI, RTI) and 5 private Universities (Charles Telfair, Middlesex, Amity Institute of Higher Education, C-DAC School of Advanced Computing, Whitefield Business School).
-There is a good Policy
+Mauritius has a good research base with 7 Public Universities (UoM, UTM, UDM, Open University, Fashion and Design Institute, MGI, MIH) and 5 private Universities (Charles Telfair, Middlesex, Amity Institute of Higher Education, C-DAC School of Advanced Computing, Whitefield Business School).
+There is a good

-Framework including the National ICT Strategic Plan (NICTSP), National Broadband Policy 2012 - 2020, eGovernment Strategy 2013 - 2017, National Cyber Security Strategy and Action Plan (2014 - 2019) and National Open Data Policy (2017). eInfrastructure is well developed across the island with a IXP, National PKI, links to three submarine cables and 350 locations with WiFi internet access.
+Policy Framework including the National ICT Strategic Plan (NICTSP), National Broadband Policy 2012 - 2020, eGovernment Strategy 2013 - 2017, National Cyber Security Strategy and Action Plan (2014 - 2019), National Open Data Policy (2017) and Digital Government Transformation Strategy (2018 - 2022).
+In 2015, the Ministry of Technology, Communication and Innovation (MTCI) replaced the Ministry of Information Technology and Communication (MICT) to foster innovation and the ICT industry - one of the pillars of the economy. eInfrastructure is well developed with an IXP, National PKI, links to three submarine cables and 350 locations with WiFi internet access.
 Current ICT Initiatives are primarily focused on eEducation, Digital Divide, eGovernment, Cyber Security, Entrepreneurship and Green IT.

 4 Public Universities

 Improving eInfrastructure

 ICT initiatives focused on

 eGovernment, eHealth,

 eInfrastructure, Digital Content,

 Digital Divide

 Mozambique has research capacity and a track record in collaborative research with 4 Public Universities, 14 public Higher Education Institutions, 11 private Universities and 20 private Higher Education Institutions.
-Twenty-two institutions are dedicated to research activities.
+A further twenty-two institutions (15 public, 7 private) are dedicated to research activities.
 There is a good Policy Framework.
-The ICT
+The ICT Policy

-Policy (2000), ICT Policy Implementation Strategy (2002) and eGovernment Strategy documents were revised from 2015 and Information Society Policy, Information Society Strategic Plan and Information Society Operational Plan have been submitted to Government for approval. eInfrastructure is gradually improving with a National Broadband Backbone providing optical fibre connection to all 11 provincial capitals, provincial Digital Resource Centres, an IXP in Maputo, the Mozambique Research and Education Network and links to two submarine cables.
+(2000), ICT Policy Implementation Strategy (2002) and eGovernment Strategy documents were revised from 2015 and Information Society Policy, Information Society Strategic Plan and Information Society Operational Plan have been submitted to Government for approval.
+Following approval of the Electronic Transactions Law in 20187, INTIC became the national ICT Regulator, with INAGE established to implement eGovernment services. eInfrastructure is gradually improving with a National Broadband Backbone providing optical fibre connection to all 11 provincial capitals, provincial Digital Resource Centres, an IXP in Maputo, the Mozambique Research and Education Network and links to two submarine cables.
 Current ICT Initiatives are primarily focused on eGovernment, eHealth, eInfrastructure and CyberSecurity.